 “Mail.ru clearly needs more of an operating business,” said Konstantin Belov, an analyst at UralSib Capital in Moscow.
 “Now it’s pretty much perceived as a fund with a portfolio of stakes in different Internet projects, while investors could better off buying shares in these projects directly.”

-Mail.ru, which makes its money on advertising and virtual gifts and services for online gamers and users of social networks, owned 1.34 percent in Facebook, 4.11 percent in Groupon Inc. (GRPN) and 1.15 percent in Zynga Inc. (ZNGA) as of July 30, according to its first-half report.
+Mail.ru, which makes its money on advertising and virtual gifts and services for online gamers and users of social networks, owned 1.34 percent in Facebook, 4.11 percent in Groupon Inc. (GRPN:US) and 1.15 percent in Zynga Inc. (ZNGA:US) as of July 30, according to its first-half report.
 These stakes are now worth about $800 million, while Mail.ru’s market value is $7 billion.